-Tables are a powerful tool for presenting tabular data and for laying out text and graphics on an HTML page.
+Tables are a powerful tool for presenting tabular data on an HTML page.
 A table consists of one or more rows; each row consists of one or more cells.
 Although columns aren’t usually explicitly specified in HTML code, Dreamweaver enables you to manipulate columns as well as rows and cells.

 When formatting tables in Design view, you can set properties for the entire table or for selected rows, columns, or cells in the table.
 When a property, such as background color or alignment, is set to one value for the whole table and another value for individual cells, cell formatting takes precedence over row formatting, which in turn takes precedence over table formatting.